jet-so/contact/blog/contacts.md

 They are private in the sense that they are stored in your device and nowhere else.
 Other methods like using Google calendar, Facebook in general, the contacts app on your phone are always looking any changes you make, they do this out of good will to provide cloud services but the problem is that they store your private information on their insecure servers.
 Remember the iCloud leaks? see, apple services are not to be trusted!
 Google, Yahoo and Facebook use similar security measures that could be compromised in the future.
 Likewise they are not to be trusted.

-According to the New York Times
+According to the New York Times:

-> Back in 2014 hackers stole private information of over 500 million users from yahoo servers, including contact information like their full names,addresses , telephone numbers and passwords.
+> Back in 2014 hackers stole private information of over 500 million users from yahoo servers, including contact information like their full names, addresses, telephone numbers and passwords.

 > *[Source](https://www.nytimes.com/2016/09/23/technology/yahoo-hackers.html), [archived source](https://archive.li/KaLEY)*